Frequently Asked Questions

 Can’t I just make my site compliant with something like UserWay?

 Resources such as the UserWay plugin are a great start, and they certainly don’t hurt when it comes to accessibility.
 However, this “one size fits all” approach often leads to a false sense of security.
-While this might lower some generic barriers, it fails to address specific accessibility errors.
+While this might lower some generic barriers, these tools fail to address specific accessibility errors.
 By contrast, our team of experienced web developers can craft custom tailored solutions specifically for your site.

 What’s the difference between a comprehensive audit and a monthly report?